roddhjav/ecurve/README.md

 For AES function and the secure random generator you need the python library Crypto avaible [here](https://pypi.python.org/pypi/pycrypto)

 ## Usages
-All the following command are showed with they full command.
-But some command are not mandatory as described
+All the following command are showed with all their options.
+But some options are not mandatory as described

 ### Diffie Hellman (DH) : `dh`